qualalia/Set/README.md

 # Play Set!

 Web-implementation of the classic card game.
-Single-player works, and multiplayer is in progress.
+Play the single-player version at https://get-sets.herokuapp.com.
+Multiplayer is planned but on hold.

 ## Installation